 Amazon seller and Seller Sessions‘ host Danny McMillan has been outsourcing FBA prep for a while, as it allows him to focus on other aspects of his business:

 When you’re growing your business, you’re trying to do everything yourself because you want to keep the overheads low.
 But as you scale the business you don’t want to be touching anything, as your time is at a premium.
-I’d rather be sourcing a new product than sitting there sticking 1,000 labels on something.
+I’d rather be sourcing a new product than sitting there sticking 1,000 labels on boxes.

 Not only is it time consuming but doing the prep yourself relies on you having space to store your inventory.
 This is fine if you have a small order but trying to prep 1,000 units from your kitchen is not ideal.
 Instead, you’re likely to have to rent a warehouse and temporary workers to share the workload.
 When you calculate the cost of this, it may well work out cheaper to use a prep service, so you can save both time and money by outsourcing it.